sporter42/flask_app/README.md

 Click "Launch Instance" to create the instance.

-### Set Tag on Instance

-After a few moments, you'll be able to add a tag to the instance in *AWS Console > EC2* by selecting it and then *Actions > Instance Settings > Manage Tags*.
-Add a tag with the key "flask_app_deploy_target" and set the value to "true". *Save* this change.
-This tag will be used by CodeDeploy to discern which server(s) to deploy to.

-At this point you should be able to access the instance via ssh or https.
+After a minute or so, you should be able to access the instance via ssh or https.
 The default site has been disabled but Apache wasn't restarted for that change to take effect, so you should be able to access it via your browser -- http://{public IPv4 address}

 (It might take a few minutes for the instance to boot and for the server setup script to complete.
 The next steps should take long enough that it won't be an issue.
 But if you're doing things out-of-order, this is something to keep in mind.)

-## AWS CodeDeploy and CodePipeline {#deploy}
+## AWS CodeDeploy and CodePipeline

 Before you can configure CodeDeploy, you need to create an IAM Service Role for CodeDeploy and an IAM Instance Profile for your EC2 Instance.
 AWS provides excellent instructions for completing these steps: